Universal-Basic-Compute/serenissima/backend/docs/decrees.md

 Decrees are implemented as Python scripts in the `backend/engine/decrees/` directory.
 Each decree script:

 1. Connects to the Airtable database
-2. Retrieves the necessary data (buildings, lands, users, etc.)
+2. Retrieves the necessary data (buildings, lands, citizens, etc.)
 3. Implements the decree's logic
 4. Updates records in the database
-5. Creates notifications for affected users
+5. Creates notifications for affected citizens
 6. Logs the results of the decree implementation

 Decrees are scheduled to run automatically using cron jobs set up in the `backend/startup.sh` script.